Vadimmgus/Vadimmgus/README.md

 ### :man_technologist: About me:

 • I consider my soft skills: the ability to easily find a language with others, adaptability.
-I also easily organize processes within the team. ability to work both in a team and independently
+I also easily organize processes within the team.
+Ability to work both in a team and independently

 • I am interested in a company with the possibility of self-realization, self-improvement, career growth, with a decent salary.